711L/PEFN/README.md

 To train or validate the model, please use `train.py` and modify the `mode` parameter in the `opt` folder as needed.

+## Contact

+If you have any questions, feel free to contact me for further discussion.